AlicanTanacan/Ubiqum-IOT-Analytics-Task-2/README.txt

 Version 4: Part 3 of time series visualization.
 Weekly analysis.
 Version 5: Data analysis and forecasting according to the plan of attack.
 Version 6: joining the weather temperature and school holiday data with original data.
-Version 7: Modelization and Forecasting
+Version 7: Modelization and Forecasting on 2010 test and 2011.
-Version 8: Extra Analysis on Joined Data.
+Version 8: Extra Analysis on Joined Data for presentation.